Broxburn-one/homework-wk2d5-Hotel/hotel-notes.md

-report on occupancy
+report on occupancy  ->  how many guests and how many rooms booked
-revenue of hotel (ignore dates) prevent overfilling of hotel
+revenue of hotel (ignore dates)   ok prevent overfilling of hotel   - covered by check of whether room booked/free or not CHECKOUT cancel booking
-CHECKOUT
-cancel